-At Lyn Treece Boys & Girls Clubs of Tippecanoe County, Child Safety is Job No. 1
+At Lyn Treece Boys & Girls Club of Tippecanoe County, Child Safety is Job No. 1

 The Safety and Wellbeing of Young People is Our Number One Priority